salah-mohammed/ProgressKit/README.md

 pod 'ProgressKit',:git => "https://github.com/salah-mohammed/ProgressKit.git"

 ```
-- First

-add view in viewController in storyboard and make it inherets from CircleProgress
+- First , add view in viewController in storyboard and make it inherets from CircleProgress

-- Second

-if you want set Navigation bar transparent and change title color .
+- Second , then add this code for change Circle Progress properties  .
 ```swift

         self.viewCircleProgress.fullTrackColor=UIColor.lightGray